jsfiddle/togetherjs/README.md

         # sharejs-exampleserver

   This will run a simple server on port 8000, and host all the example code there.
 Run it and check out http://localhost:8000/ .
 The example server stores everything in ram, so don't get too attached to your data.

+> If you're running sharejs from source, you can launch the example server by running `bin/exampleserver`.

 Putting Share.js on your website